-Prepare a value chain analysis for Williams to assist in the decision whether to manufacture or buy the parts, and whether to contract out the marketing, distribution, and servicing of the units.
-Should Williams continue to: (a) purchase the parts or manufacture them? (b) provide the marketing, distribution and service, or outsource this activity to Matrix?
+- (1) Prepare a value chain analysis for Williams to assist in the decision whether to manufacture or buy the parts, and whether to contract out the marketing, distribution, and servicing of the units. - (2) Should Williams continue to: (a) purchase the parts or manufacture them? (b) provide the marketing, distribution and service, or outsource this activity to Matrix?
 Explain your answers.

-- 65. Levis Strauss and Co, maker of Levi's familiar 501 and 505 brands of jeans, also make a new brand that was introduced for discount retailers such as Walmart.
-Levi's strategy with the new jeans was to sell a competitively priced pair.
-The jeans will be about one-half the price of the familiar 501 and 505 jeans.
-To get costs down Levi's will: - Use cheaper fabrics and materials. - Shun costly mass-market advertising. - Strictly limit the number of fits, styles, and colors.
+- 65. Levis Strauss and Co, maker of Levi's familiar 501 and Made and Crafted brands of jeans, also makes a brand that was introduced for discount retailers such as Walmart and Kmart.
+Levi's strategy with the new jeans (the Signature brand) was to sell a competitively priced pair of jeans.
+The jeans are about one-half or less the price of the familiar 501 and Made and Crafted jeans.
+To get costs down Levi's: - Uses cheaper fabrics and materials. - · Shuns costly mass-market advertising. - Strictly limits the number of fits, styles, and colors.